 Moulin Rouge!
 (Baz Luhrmann, 2001)

-Much like Romeo + Juliet, Moulin Rouge! starts with a sheer attack on the viewer’s senses and it took me a while to get accustomed to Luhrmann machine-gunning frames.
+Much like Romeo + Juliet, Moulin Rouge! starts with a sheer attack on the viewer’s senses.
+It took me a while to get accustomed to Luhrmann machine-gunning frames.
 The pacing is hysterical with multiple characters constantly overlapping each other, unable to stop moving and talking, surrounded by music and colours aimed at obliterating the smallest hint of finesse.
 The screen struggles to contain the barrage of action and words, and even the editing department feels exhausted while it desperately tries to save up energy for the next sequence of events.
-It’s impossible to follow all that is happening in front of us and make sense of it in one go.
+It’s impossible to follow all that is happening in front of us and making sense of it in one go.
 The film demands other viewings to be fully appreciated.

 This is an approach that can lead the untrained eye to fatigue, because it takes solid skills to master such an emotional assault to the mind.
 Play it too loud, and you will not fit in the viewers’ attention span; instead you will contribute to its progressive erosion.
 On the other hand, work on the safe side and you will miss the potential of your images’ energy, leaving the script or the actors in charge of avoiding a lacklustre effort.